Does the Merrion Centre conjure up childhood memories of when you used to visit to take a look at the ‘Flying Kite’ back in the 1960’s?

 With all machines activating for 10 minutes on the hour every hour… we look forward to welcoming you to soon to see the ‘FANTASMAGORICAL’ Emett Machines once again!

-*Located on ground floor level, all other exhibits can be found on the upper balcony level which can be accessed by lift/escalator.
-Please note whilst machines are visible at balcony level this does have a restricted viewing area
+All exhibits can be found on the upper balcony level which can be accessed by lift/escalator.
+Please note whilst machines are visible at balcony level this does have a restricted viewing area for those with restricted mobility